sbgn/sbgn.github.io/pages/software.md

 <br />
 &#42;&#42; In combination with the ySBGN converter, yEd can be seen as an editor with SBGN-ML import and export enabled.

-## Visualizers & Format Converters
+## Visualizers and Formats Converters

 <table style="width:680px">
 <thead>